voc0der/Skip-Game-Launcher/README.md

 # Battle.Net.Game.Launchers

-I made this so that my Windows 10 TileCreator wouldn't get confused about which Battle.Net shortcut I was assigning icons too.
-It can also be used just to launch the game.
+I made this so that my <a href="https://forum.xda-developers.com/windows-10/development/win10tile-native-custom-windows-10-t3248677">Win10Tile</a> icons on my start menu wouldn't get confused about which Battle.Net shortcut it is.
+This can also be used just to launch the game, though if you're feeling crafty you could create a shortcut with the information below..

 For compatibility your Battle.net install base path must be: C:\Program Files (x86)\Battle.net<br />
 The games can be elsewhere.